scaffold-eth/scaffold-eth-typescript-challenges/README.md

 `yarn chain` (hardhat backend)

+`yarn deploy` (to compile, deploy, and publish your contracts to the frontend)

 `yarn start` (react app frontend)

-`yarn deploy` (to compile, deploy, and publish your contracts to the frontend)
+Make sure you run the commands in the above order.
+The contract types get generated as part of the deploy, which will be required to build and start the app.

 > 👀 Visit your frontend at http://localhost:3000